Springfield Anglican College: History

+The College celebrated its 10th anniversary in 2008.
+In April, Stage 1 of the new Secondary Campus was completed and students in Years 6 to 10 relocated into the purpose-built campus.
+In 2010, the College returned to a Prep to Year 12 College, and Year 6 re-joining the Primary Campus following the renovation of new large classrooms.

-On 4 November 2010, a new entity FSAC Ltd (Forest Lake and Springfield Anglican Colleges) took over the governances of the two colleges from EDUCANG and renamed the colleges - St John's Anglican College and The Springfield Anglican College.
-"Rebranding" would commence immediately with the names to officially take effect on 1 January 2011.
+On 4 November 2010, a new entity FSAC Ltd (Forest Lake and Springfield Anglican Colleges) took over the governances of the two colleges from EDUCANG and renamed the colleges – St John's Anglican College and The Springfield Anglican College.
+The new College name officially took effect on 1 January 2011.

-In 2017, Students with an OP score of 1-5 were numbered at 18.
-Resulting in the School's overall ranking increasing significantly from 134th place to 1st.
-Staff attendance was noted at 98.4%, while student attendance was noted at 93.66% across all campuses and grades.

-College clans
+The College celebrated its 25th year of educating young people in 2023.

+College Clans and Pastoral Care

-The Springfield Anglican College has four clans, named in honour of some of Scotland's proudest and most historic families.
-Each clan has its own crest, which is displayed on the student's sports uniform.
+The Springfield Anglican College's pastoral care program is based on the College Clan structure, of which there are four: Keith, McDuff, Robertson, and Sinclair, named in honour of some of Scotland's proudest and most historic families.

+Each Clan strives to foster an inclusive family ethos where each person feels valued and cared.
+Each Clan is overseen by a Head of Clan, who develops a deep understanding of each student in their care throughout their time at the College.

 Sport

-The Associated Schools sports
+The Greater Brisbane Conference

-The Springfield Anglican College sporting program is centred on membership of The Associated Schools (TAS) for students in Years 8–12, and Junior TAS Competition (JTAS) for students in Years 4–7.
+The Springfield Anglican College sporting program is centred on membership of Greater Brisbane Conference (GBC) for students in Years 7–12, and Junior GBC Competition (JGBC) for students in Years 3–7.

-All TAS sport is played on Saturdays over 3 trimesters.
-Each trimester is approximately nine weeks.
+All GBC sport is played on Saturdays over three school terms.
+Each GBC season is approximately nine weeks.